jclgoodwin/bustimes.org/README.md

-npm install  # install JavaScript dependencies npm run build  # build the front-end CSS and JavaScript npm run watch  # build the front-end CSS and JavaScript in development mode, and "watch" and rebuild when the source changes uv sync --with dev --with test  # install Python dependencies including special ones for development and testing uv run ./manage.py collectstatic uv run ./manage.py migrate  # create database tables uv run ./manage.py runserver 0.0.0.0:8000  # run the Django development server (not suitable for production, use gunicorn for that!)
+npm install  # install JavaScript dependencies npm run build  # build the front-end CSS and JavaScript npm run watch  # build the front-end CSS and JavaScript in development mode, and "watch" and rebuild when the source changes uv sync --group dev --group test  # install Python dependencies including special ones for development and testing uv run ./manage.py collectstatic uv run ./manage.py migrate  # create database tables uv run ./manage.py runserver 0.0.0.0:8000  # run the Django development server (not suitable for production, use gunicorn for that!)